swo/stats-book/stats.md

 So those weights are the best way to get a large statistic if you think that there actually is a linear test.

+# Estimators

+## Motivating example: uniform distribution

+Consider a uniform distribution from zero up to some number $M$.
+What's the maximum of this distribution?
+Well, if you know it, it's easy: it's just $M$.
+It's also easy if you can sample a zillion times from the distribution: you are very likely at some point to get a value very close to $M$, so you can just use that as your estimate.

+But what if you only drew one point?
+Then clearly the maximum of the drawn values, just that point, is a pretty bad estimate for the upper limit.
+If you draw 3 points, then the maximum is a little better, but you can feel pretty sure that estimating the *population* maximum using your *sample* maximum is
+biased: you're always going to underestimate the population maximum.

+This brings up two new ideas: *estimators* and their *biases*.
+The most important thing to understand is that an estimator is some function of your data that we're using as an informed guess about the true population parameter.

+Maybe do some math about how to compute the expected value of the estimator, and show it doesn't work?
+Maybe that's what the German tank problem is good for.

+## Variance

+The place this confusion with estimators arises for students is in the population variance versus the sample variance, versus the sample *estimator* of the population variance.
+Confusingly, it is so standard to use this particular estimator of the population variance that people will refer to it as the sample variance.

+Figure out how to show the math of Bessel's correction.
+An introduction to the idea that the definition of the thing is *not* a good way for us to figure out what the best estimate of that thing is.

+## Means

+We showed that there's something nice about *unbiased* estimators.
+What's another way we can think about estimators?

+Is it the case that a maximum likelihood estimator is also unbiased?

 # Confidence intervals

 Confidence intervals are very slippery things.
 It's tempting to say that "I am